zhuanglinsheng/zhuanglinsheng.github.io/index.md

 ## Biography

 I am currently a PhD student of National University of Singapore Institute of Operations Research and Analytics (IORA).
-I graduated from Peking University School of Economic in 2017 and got a Master's degree from Peking University HSBC Business School in 2020.
+I graduated from Peking University School of Economics in 2017 and got a Master's degree from Peking University HSBC Business School in 2020.

 ## Research Interests